amolrairikar/NBA_Player_Clustering/README.md

 - LeBron James

 ## Position #5: 3-Point Specialist
 The 3-point specialist is similar to the 3&D specialist but even more limited in their skillset because their defense is below average (37.1 3PT%, -0.1 defensive box plus-minus).
-These players tend to have plays run for them where they come off screens for open three-pointers and rarely attempt other types of shots (6.2 FGA, 3.7 3PT FGA).
+These players tend to have plays run for them where they come off screens for open three-pointers and rarely attempt other types of shots (60% 3-point attempt rate).
 The value of 3-point specialists comes from their ability to space the floor, which opens up space for the scorers and playmakers on the team.

 Notable Players:
 - Nicolas Batum